-The natural habitat of the wild Forget me not is near stream and creek beds in several inches of water.
+The natural habitat of wild Forget-me-not flowers is near stream and creek beds in several inches of water.
 Look for a location low and easy to keep wet.

 NOTE: Although you may enjoy forge me not flowers, do not forget they are freely self-seeding and spread easily.

 How To Grow Forget Me Nots Seeds

 Forget-me-nots are freely self-seeding, making acquiring seed is easy.
-Before planting seed, incorporate organic material like compost or manure into planting beds.
+Before growing forget me nots, incorporate organic material like compost or manure into planting beds.